 Sound Circle: On Bodies.... was a performance piece about bodies and body image, with original music and monologues by the singers.
 We performed it many times, 2002-2004, and the show evolved continually throughout that time.

-Sound Circle has performed collaborative concerts following the last four presidential elections:
+Sound Circle has performed collaborative concerts following the last four presidential elections and in 2018:

 2016: The Quiet Work of Centuries